Local Water

 User Journeys

-To better understand one of my personas, Michelle, I created a realistic scenario of something she might use of the Local Water app for.
+To better understand one of my personas, Michelle, I created a realistic scenario of something she might use the Local Water app for.
 This gave me insight into the emotion and decision making a user might feel as they navigate the app.

 User Flows